Healthdirect Free Australian health advice you can count on.

 What causes hepatitis B?

 Hepatitis B is caused by the hepatitis B virus.
-It can happen through exposure to infected blood and other bodily fluids in the following situations:
+The virus can spread through blood and other bodily fluids.
+It can also spread through:

 • sharing needles and other injecting drug equipment